-Dr. Paul Sugarbaker is a leading expert in mesothelioma and comes from a family of surgeons and mesothelioma specialists.
-His work in treating peritoneal mesothelioma and other cancers of the abdominal cavity and digestive tract have earned him world-wide recognition and even procedures named for his innovation.
+Dr. Paul Sugarbaker comes from a large family of surgeons.
+He is a leading mesothelioma expert, and his work with peritoneal mesothelioma and cancers of the abdominal cavity and digestive tract have earned him world-wide recognition.
+Dr. Sugarbaker has even had procedures named for his innovation.

-Currently the Director of Surgical Oncology at the Washington Cancer Institute in Washington D.C.’s Washington Hospital Center, Dr. Sugarbaker has also held positions at Emory University School of Medicine and the National Cancer Institute.
-He has been in his current position since 1993 and also has a private practice called Sugarbaker Oncology Associates.
+Dr. Sugarbaker has served as director of Surgical Oncology at the Washington Cancer Institute in Washington D.C.’s Washington Hospital Center since 1993.
+He has also positions at Emory University School of Medicine and the National Cancer Institute.
+Dr. Sugarbaker also has a private practice called Sugarbaker Oncology Associates.

 Education and Training

-Dr. Sugarbaker’s education began with an undergraduate degree from Wheaton College in Illinois.
-He completed medical school and earned his medical degree at Cornell University Medical College.
-While completing his surgical residency at Peter Bent Brigham Hospital in Boston, Dr. Sugarbaker was named the Surgical Chief Resident.
-He completed a fellowship at Boston’s Massachusetts General Hospital.
-He also earned a master’s degree in immunology at Harvard.
+Dr. Sugarbaker received his undergraduate degree from Wheaton College in Illinois.
+He earned his medical degree at Cornell University Medical College.
+While completing his surgical residency at Peter Bent Brigham Hospital in Boston, Dr. Sugarbaker was recognized as the Surgical Chief Resident.
+Afterward, he completed a fellowship at Boston’s Massachusetts General Hospital and also earned a master’s degree in immunology at Harvard.

 Career in Surgical Oncology

-Throughout his career Dr. Sugarbaker has worked as a surgical oncologist, researching, treating, and innovating patient care for cancer.
-He came to specialize in a number of specific types of cancer, procedures, and research projects.
+Throughout his career Dr. Sugarbaker worked as a surgical oncologist, researching, treating, and innovating patient care.
+He chose to specialize in several specific types of cancer, procedures, and research projects.
 These include gastrointestinal surgical oncology, cytoreductive surgery, perioperative intraperitoneal and intravenous chemotherapy, appendix cancer, peritoneal metastases, peritoneal surface malignancies, and peritoneal mesothelioma.

 The Sugarbaker Procedure

-One of Dr. Sugarbaker’s most notable accomplishments in patient treatment and research is the surgical and medical procedure named in his honor: the Sugarbaker procedure, also referred to as heated intraperitoneal chemotherapy.
-He was the first clinician to use the procedure, which involves performing cytoreductive surgery to remove the bulk of tumors in the abdominal cavity of a patient with peritoneal mesothelioma.
-After the surgery, heated chemotherapy drugs are circulated through the abdomen, targeting any remaining cancer cells.
-This is different from the standard way of delivering chemotherapy intravenously and is more targeted and specific.
+The innovative treatment strategy named after him, is one Dr. Sugarbaker’s most notable accomplishments.
+The Sugarbaker Procedure is also referred to as heated intraperitoneal chemotherapy.
+The procedure includes cytoreductive surgery to remove the bulk of tumors in the abdominal cavity.
+After surgery, heated chemotherapy drugs circulate through the abdomen to eliminate any remaining cancer cells.
+This method differs from standard chemotherapy and is more targeted and specific.

 Professional Organizations, Honors, and Achievements

-Over such a long and prestigious career, Dr. Sugarbaker has earned a number of awards, accomplished many milestones, and has been involved in numerous professional organizations.
-These include being a fellow of the Royal College of Physicians and Surgeons of Glasgow and the Royal College of Surgeons of England, and a member of the Society of Surgical Oncology, the European Society of Surgical Oncology, the American College of Surgeons, and the American Surgical Association.
-He also helped to found the International Society of Regional Cancer Therapy.
+Dr. Sugarbaker has earned a number of awards and been involved in numerous professional organizations over the course of his career.
+He has been recognized as a fellow of the Royal College of Physicians and Surgeons of Glasgow and the Royal College of Surgeons of England.
+Dr. Sugarbaker has also been a member of the Society of Surgical Oncology, the European Society of Surgical Oncology, the American College of Surgeons, and the American Surgical Association.
+He also helped found the International Society of Regional Cancer Therapy.

-Dr. Sugarbaker founded a nonprofit organization called the Foundation for Applied Research in Gastrointestinal Oncology and has served as an editor for several academic journals.
-He has been noted as one of America’s Top Doctors for Cancer multiple years in a row as well as one of America’s Top Doctors and a Compassionate Doctor.
-He was given the Distinguished Service Award from the American Society of Abdominal Surgeons and the E.T.
+Dr. Sugarbaker founded a nonprofit organization called the Foundation for Applied Research in Gastrointestinal Oncology.
+He was noted one of America’s Top Doctors for Cancer multiple years in a row as well as one of America’s Top Doctors and a Compassionate Doctor.
+The American Society of Abdominal Surgeons recognized him with the Distinguished Service Award.
+Dr. Sugarbaker also received the E.T.
 Krementz Award for research development.

-With his long and distinguished career, Dr. Sugarbaker has made a name for himself in more ways than one.
-He has a procedure named for him, but more importantly to this dedicated surgeon and doctor, he has helped extend and even save the lives of so many patients who believed they had no hope going forward, of ever beating their cancer, patients who were turned away by other surgeons.
+With his long and distinguished career, Dr. Sugarbaker has made a name for himself in many ways.
+He has an innovative procedure named for him.
+More importantly, he has helped extend the lives of many patients who believed they had no hope.

 Get Your FREE Resources Sent Overnight